rocket-pool/RPIPs/RPIPs/RPIP-4.md

 #### RPL Voting

 All RPL votes are recorded into a `results` map which requires a Rocket Pool node address as the index (`address`).
 The `results` map's values include:
-- a boolean `vote` which indicates a vote of "yea" for `true` or "nay" for `false`
+- an integer `vote` which indicates the chosen vote option
+    + generally, `0` corresponds to "yea", `1` corresponds to "nay", and `2` corresponds to "abstain", though polls may use these options to instead include more specific choices, with the only limit being the maximum integer value
 - an integer `power` which contains the ultimate voting power of that node

-`power` for `results` is determined in accordance with the following equation for voting:
+`results.power` for is determined in accordance with the following equation for voting:

-`power = (int) 0.5 * √rpl * weight`, where `rpl` is the amount of RPL staked in that node, `weight` is the result of the weight calculation (see below), and the result is truncated into an integer.
+`results.power = (int) 0.5 * √rpl * weight`, where `rpl` is the amount of RPL staked in that node, `weight` is the result of the weight calculation (see below), and the result is truncated into an integer.

 `weight` for is determined from the age of the node via:

 `weight = min( (currentDate - registrationDate) / 100, 1)` where `currentDate` is the date of the snapshot in UTC and `registrationDate` is the date on which the node was registered in UTC.

-Any delegated vote `power` is summed with the voter's own `power` to achieve the final vote power for a single voter.

-Total vote power for `results` is summed into `rplTotalPower`.
+Any delegated vote `results.power` is summed with the voter's own `results.power` to achieve the final vote power for a single voter.
+Addresses which delegate their vote power are not included in the `results` map.

+Total vote power for each of the poll choices indicated in each `results.vote` entry is summed into an `rplTotalPower` array containing the total sum of power for each of the poll choices, with the index of each entry mapping to the integer corresponding to the vote choice.
+This is used to compute the outcome as described below.

 #### Outcome

-All `power` values from the `rEthResults` map are summed into two integers based on each vote, `rEthYeaPower` and `rEthNayPower`, and all `power` values from the `rplResults` map are summed into two integers based on each vote, `rplYeaPower` and `rplNayPower`.

-These are combined based on the following equations:

-`yea = rplYeaPower / rplTotalPower`
-`nay = .rplNayPower / rplTotalPower`

-If `yea` is greater than `nay`, the proposal passes.
-Otherwise, it fails.
+The `rplTotalPower` array is searched for the maximum value.
+The index of this maximum value corresponds to the winning proposal.
+If the winning choice corresponds to "abstain", however, then the proposal corresponding to the index of the second highest value is declared as the winner instead.

 ## Rationale